lud/gem/README.md

 The `run/2` callback for a command can perform any operations that the developer want.
-As long as a command is running, no other command will run if it has a common entity in its key spec.
+As long as a command is running, no other command will run if it shares a common entity with the running command in its key spec.

 A command may then return a single `:ok` to free the entities for other commands if everything went well, or an `{:error, …}` 2-tuple